bwakedavis/bwakedavis.github.io/content/blog/javascript/index.markdown

 ---
 title: learn JavaScript
 date: "2018-12-27T22:12:03.284Z"
 description: "JavaScript is a scripting language developed to add functionality in the browser.
-It's use nowdays extends building mobile apps, creating servers, building desktop apps etc"
+It's use nowadays extends building mobile apps, creating servers, building desktop apps etc"
 ---

-Was created by Brendan Eich in 19996
+Was created by Brendan Eich in 1996
 Inbuilt in all the browsers
 ```code``` is a set of special instructions written to tell a computer what to do
 ```computer language``` is  a set of rules for valid format and combination of instructions